thai-dinh/adhoc_plugin/example/README.md

-# adhoclibrary_example
+# adhoc_plugin_example

-Demonstrates how to use the adhoclibrary plugin.
+Demonstrates how to use the adhoc_plugin plugin.

 ## Getting Started